 Let’s build out your own winning strategy.

-5 steps to develop your overall B2B content marketing strategy
+5 steps to develop a B2B content marketing strategy

 Content marketing can look wildly different for each B2B company.
 One company might target one specific type of small business owner.
 Another might target every type of business, non-profit, and school under the sun.

-If you have different audiences (or different offerings), then your process for developing a strategy will be more complex.
+If you have different audiences (or different offerings), then your process for developing a content marketing strategy will be more complex.
 You’ll repeat the following steps for each audience.

 Step 1.
 Understand your audience